Free Tips to Help a Dog Afraid of Car Rides

 Overcoming Trust Issues with a Dog

 We started by discussing Rocky’s backstory and new life with his current guardians.
 Evidently Rocky spent the first 4 years of his life tied up and neglected.
 As a result he is fearful of humans until he gets to know them and they demonstrate that they are a good person.
+Since humans likely drove him around, its quite possible the dog is scard of the car.

 To help build Rocky’s confidence, I showed his guardian how to pet him.
 This will boost his self-esteem and reward him for good actions and commands.
 I like to call it Petting with a Purpose.